What is Non-24?

 Non-24 brings about two significant symptoms.

 First is a profound inability to sleep or to stay asleep at night, and the second is an overwhelming urge to sleep during the day.
-Both changes are caused by the timing of the release of the hormones, melatonin and cortisol.
-Melatonin controls sleep and mood, and cortisol controls when to wake up and when to eat.
-Cortisol also controls your metabolism, cardiovascular function, immune system, and appetite.
-Because the release of melatonin and cortisol shifts continually, not all nights are the same.
-Some are sleepless, others are normal, and poor sleep happens only when the master body clock is out of sync with the typical day-night cycle.
-And when poor sleep happens, sleep deprivation may make it difficult to focus on the task at hand and may affect your mood when interacting with family, friends, and colleagues.
+Both of these changes occur because the internal body clock is out of sync with the 24-hour day-night cycle, which is due to the internal master clock continuously shifting in and out of alignment with the 24-hour day-night cycle.
+And when poor sleep happens, sleep deprivation may make it difficult to focus on the task at hand.

 Non-24 comes about when the master body clock runs on its own natural rhythm.
 Hence the name, Non-24, which indicates a master body clock that is not 24 hours long.
 For unknown reasons, most people's body clock runs a little longer than 24 hours, which means most people could have Non-24 to some degree.
 The difference is that for sighted people, environmental light cues signal the brain to reset the master body clock every day to 24 hours.